← All Integrations

 Code Examples

-When you view the source for the HTML example code, make sure to replace the YOUR_STORMLY_KEY_HERE with the one from your own project.
-You can find it at the "Setup Data" page in Stormly.
+When you view the source for the HTML example, make sure to replace YOUR_STORMLY_KEY_HERE with the one from your own project (found at the "Setup Data" page in Stormly).

 Tracking Pages

-When you have an page visit that you want to track in React, call in your code:
+When you have a page visit you want to track in React, call:

 window.stormly("event", "viewItem", {price: 9.99, color: "blue"});

-The last argument with extra properties is optional, but it's always good to add some extra properties if you have them.
+The last argument with extra properties is optional, but it's always good to add some extra context.

 Class Component